In the digital world, there are ways to analyze fingerprints as well—but in this sense we’re talking about OS, network and service fingerprints.

 The fingerprint techniques and tools we mentioned here can be excellent OSINT sources in your data gathering process, but there is much more to explore.
 Domain names, DNS services, as well as IP addresses and SSL certificates can often leave unseen trails—exposing vulnerable parts of your attack surface.

-Book your SurfaceBrowser™ demo with our sales team, or jump right into our our 7-day trial for only $49 to discover our powerful all-in-one passive reconnaissance toolkit.
+Book your SurfaceBrowser™ demo with our sales team to discover our powerful all-in-one passive reconnaissance toolkit.

 Sign up for our newsletter!